monojack/blips/README.md

 ### [dataloader](https://github.com/facebook/dataloader)

-Since this is `GraphQL`, some of your operations would result in multiple queries for the same resource.
+Since this is `GraphQL`, some of your operations may result in multiple queries for the same resource.
 Imagine the following scenario:

 ```js
 const state = {